Pastoral Care and Safeguarding

 Sixth Form Mentors

-At Chatham Grammar School for Girls we have a team of Sixth Form Peer Mentors.
+At Chatham Grammar we have a team of Sixth Form Peer Mentors.
 They are easily identified by their Peer Mentor lanyards and have received safeguarding and mentor training.

 Sixth Form Mentors have learnt how to support with a wide range of issues, including: